-Advantages of Maltese citizenship include stability and privacy, comfort, mobility, and an ideal location as a gateway to the EU and visa-free access to the EU/Schengen area.
+Advantages of Maltese citizenship include stability and privacy, comfort, mobility, an ideal location as a gateway to the EU, and visa-free access to the EU/Schengen area.

 The tax system is particularly advantageous to foreigners with residential status, as such individuals are not taxed on foreign-sourced capital gains and foreign-sourced income not remitted to Malta.